-Claims that are supported with legitimate studies and statistics become more credible.
+Claims that can be supported with science and clinical studies become more credible.

 Use product photos, ingredient photos and even customer photos to add visual interest to your copy.

-- Deadline – If you can add some immediacy to your offer, you’ll convert some of the procrastinators into buyers.
-It can be a special introductory price available for a limited time or the incentive of a bonus gift for which there are a limited quantity.
+Deadline – If you can add some immediacy to your offer, you’ll convert some of the procrastinators into buyers.
+It can be a special introductory price available for a limited time or the incentive of a bonus gift for which there is a limited quantity.

 If your supplements are made from food, don’t just list the ingredients, show them for added impact.

 One of the reasons longer copy works best for dietary, nutritional and weight-loss supplements is that people are a bit wary of these products.
 They’re understandably skeptical.

 They’ve probably tried other products that didn’t accomplish their stated goal, and they want to be prudent in making decisions about something they’re putting into their bodies.